davidcai/blog/content/posts/router-dynamic-templates.md

 });
 ~~~

-`templateProvder` can also return a Promise which is resolved to template content.
+`templateProvider` can also return a Promise which is resolved to template content.

 ~~~js
 $stateProvider.state('home', {